Well Water Testing

 Limited Operations of Well Water Testing – See Important Details Below!

 Anoka County Environmental Services is continuing to operate the well water testing program on a limited basis.
-Water samples for sanitary analysis (bacteria and nitrates), arsenic, and manganese will be accepted one Monday and Tuesday per month with limited hours, with an additional Thursday and Friday in July.
+Water samples for sanitary analysis (bacteria and nitrates), arsenic, and manganese will be accepted one Monday and Tuesday per month with limited hours.
 An appointment and pre-payment over the phone will be required.
 Please see the full details below.
 The upcoming dates and times for water sample collection will be:

 - Monday, August 30th, 1-4 pm